emqx/cloud-docs/en_US/data_integration/rules.md

 You can also add actions to forward the processed results to target services using associated Connectors.
 On the **New Action** step page, select the target Connector from the Connector drop-down list.
 For details on the action configuration, see [Ingest MQTT Data into HTTP Server](./http_server.md) and [Stream MQTT Data into Apache Kafka](./kafka.md).

-## Test Rule
+## Test Rules

 ::: tip Note

-This feature is only available for Dedicated deployments.
+This feature is only available for Dedicated and Premium deployments.

 :::